tommyyau/macbook-anti-theft-alarm/README.md

 ## ⚠️ Important Notes

+- **Security Warnings**: Follow the installation steps above to handle macOS security warnings for unsigned apps
-- **macOS Gatekeeper**: When you first run the app, macOS may show a security warning.
-Click "Open Anyway" in System Preferences > Security & Privacy
+- **Accessibility Permissions**: Required for volume key blocking - enable in System Preferences > Security & Privacy > Privacy > Accessibility
 - **Admin Permissions**: The app requires admin privileges to prevent system sleep and monitor hardware
 - **Volume Control**: Adjust the alarm volume before arming to your preferred level
 - **Volume Key Restoration**: After disarming, volume keys may require an app restart to fully restore functionality (this is normal due to macOS security limitations)